In this post you’ll learn how to hyperlink in PowerPoint.

 - Select the hyperlinked text or hyperlinked PowerPoint object

-Regardless of what the link was pointing to, removing a hyperlink automatically removes the text hyperlink formatting and breaks the link that you (or someone else) created.
+Regardless of what the link was pointing to, Remove Link removes the hyperlink formatting and the link.

 New Zoom Transition Hyperlink

-If you have a Microsoft Office 365 subscription, there is a new way to add hyperlinks in PowerPoint with the Zoom transition.
-To make it easier to refer to, I will simply call them Zoom slides below).
+If you have a Microsoft 365 subscription (check it out here), there is a new way to add hyperlinks to PowerPoint called the Zoom transition.
+To make it easier to refer to, I will simply call them Zoom slides below.

 To create a Zoom transition, simply click and drag a slide from the Thumbnail view on the left of your presentation, onto the slide you are currently using as pictured below.

-Once you have created a Zoom slide, selecting it on your slide opens up the Zoom Tools Format tab, giving you a variety of different formatting and transition options to choose from.
+Once you have created a Zoom slide, selecting it on your slide opens the Zoom Tools Format tab.
+From this tab, you have a variety of different formatting and transition options to choose from.